 Staffer: “Well, then hand it over here”

-For food gifts, presents and such, put them in the present box if there is, otherwise ask to the nearby staff.
+For food gifts, presents and such, put them in the present box if there is one; otherwise, ask the nearby staff.
 They will kindly answer you.

 8. During the live

 You can enjoy the live in high spirits.

 Avoid violent and annoying acts that would cause trouble to the others.

 9. After the live